|

 The

-them over too quickly to photograph individually) but may give you an idea of
+them over too quickly to photograph individually) but may give you a flavour of

 Current